 This is a weekly group bringing moments of joy, connection and true expression to people living with dementia, their carers, their family and friends.
 Group sessions are designed to provide support to all who attend, delivering genuine care through the power of music, delivered by our in-house trained Music Champions.
 The session takes place on Tuesdays, 2pm-3pm.
 No referral needed, but for more information contact our Wellbeing Centre Team on 0161 624 2727.

 This group is specifically for carers of people living with dementia.
-Lead by a Therapist, each session will include opportunities to share about the ways being a carer may impact on your wellbeing.
-There will be space for peer support, facilitated conversations, and each session will end with a group relaxation delivered by our Complementary Therapist.
+Led by a Therapist, each session will include opportunities to share about the ways being a carer may impact on your wellbeing.
+There will be space for peer support and facilitated conversations.
 Please be aware there will be no support on hand to attend to people living with dementia.
 Sessions run fortnightly on Thursdays, 10am-12pm.

 This is a 12-week group taking place each Thursday and is delivered by our in-house Complementary Therapist.
 The sessions will include tips and techniques to enhance self-care in areas of wellness, hydration, nutrition, sleep hygiene, exercise and mindfulness.
 Each session will end with a guided relaxation and the atmosphere will feel warm and nurturing.
 The aims of the sessions are to provide a space for tranquillity, rest and self-care.
 Spaces are limited.
 To enquire and book, please contact our Wellbeing Centre Team on 0161 624 2727.